73 Sights in Antwerp, Belgium (with Map and Images)

 Wikipedia: Sint-Michiel-en-Sint-Petruskerk (NL), Heritage Website

-St. Norbert's Church is a neo-Gothic church in Antwerp, Belgium.
+The St. Norbert's Church is a neo-Gothic church in Antwerp.
 The building is located in the Zurenborg district, on the corner of Dageraadplaats and Korte Altarstraat.
-This district has an eclectic development.
-It is located in the border area of the districts of Antwerp, Berchem and Borgerhout.
+This district has an eclectic building.
+It is located in the border area of the Antwerp districts of Antwerp, Berchem and Borgerhout.

 Wikipedia: Sint-Norbertuskerk (Antwerpen) (NL), Heritage Website